Table of Contents Show

 It shall conserve and render available resources to the people for recreational use.
-This outstanding mountainous park contains numerous glaciers and perpetual snowfields, holds together a portion of the surrounding verdant forests and a narrow strip along the beautiful coast of Washington.
+This outstanding mountainous park contains numerous glaciers and perpetual snowfields and holds together a portion of the surrounding verdant forests and a narrow strip along the beautiful coast of Washington.

-As per the Köppen Geiger Climate Classification, the park experiences two climatic conditions in its two different sides.
-The temperate oceanic climate in the western area, and Warm Summer Mediterranean climate in the eastern side.
+As per the Köppen Geiger Climate Classification, the park experiences two climatic conditions on its two different sides.
+The temperate oceanic climate in the western area, and the Warm Summer Mediterranean climate in the eastern side.